gregoriusjimmy/nodeflux-vip-management-system/README.md

 ### Using the client side

 1. Go to http://localhost:3000/
-2. login, the default username and password are staffusername and staffpassword
+2. login, the default username and password are staffusername and stafftoken
 3. Explore!

 ---